-- nu (float) Parameter ν for the strength of the diffusive term - Imbda (float) Parameter λ for the strenth of the gradient term - noise (float) Strength of the (additive) noise term - bc (Union[Dict[str, Union[Dict, BCBase]], str, Dict. str, BCBase, Tuple[Union[Dict, str, BCBase], Union[Dict, BCBase]], BoundaryAxisBase, Sequence[Union[Dict[str, str, Union[Dict, BCBase]], BCBase, str, Dict, str, Tuple[Union[Dict, str, BCBase], Union[Dict, str, BCBase [], BoundaryAxisBase]]]) - The boundary conditions applied to the field.
+- nu (float) Parameter ν for the strength of the diffusive term - lmbda (float) Parameter λ for the strenth of the gradient term - noise (float) Strength of the (additive) noise term - bc (Union[Dict[str, Union[Dict, str, BCBase]], str, BCBase, Tuple[Union[Dict, str, BCBase], Union[Dict, BCBase]], BoundaryAxisBase, Sequence [Union [Dict [str, Union[Dict, str, BCBase]], BCBase, Dict, str, ple[Union[Dict, str, BCBase], Union[Dict, str, Boundary Axis Base [] []) - The boundary conditions applied to the field.
 Boundary conditions are generally given as a list with one condition for each axis.
 For periodic axis, only periodic boundary conditions are allowed (indicated by 'periodic' and 'anti-periodic').
 For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
 For instance, Dirichlet conditions enforcing a value